Birational properties of word varieties: Word equations

 {\rm (ii)} The commutator map $\SL(2)\times_k\SL(2)\to\SL(2)$ is faithfully flat over the complement to the identity in $\SL(2)$. \eco {\em Proof.} Since the source and the target are smooth, by miracle flatness it is enough to check that all fibres have the same dimension.
 Thus (i) holds by Theorem \ref{t1} (ii), whereas (ii) holds by Theorem \ref{3.3} and Proposition \ref{compl}. $\Box$

 It is well-known that $S_I$ has dimension 4, so the result of Corollary \ref{c2} (ii) is best possible.
 For the sake of completeness we note that $S_I$ is $k$-rational.

-\bpr The variety $S_I$ of commuting pairs of elements of $\SL(2)$ is $k$-rational of dimension $4$. \epr {\em Proof.} T.S.
-Motzkin and O. Taussky proved that the variety of commuting pairs of $(n\times n)$-matrices contains the set of commuting pairs of regular semisimple matrices as a dense open subset \cite[Theorems 5, 6]{MT55}.
-This implies that $S_I$ is geometrically integral.
-Hence $S_I$ is birationally equivalent to the centraliser of the generic point of $\SL(2)$.
-The generic point is a regular semisimple element, so its centraliser is a maximal torus in $\SL(2)$ defined over the function field of $\SL(2)$.
-On the one hand, $\SL(2)$ is $k$-rational of dimension $3$.
-On the other hand, any maximal torus of $\SL(2)_K$ defined over a field extension $K/k$ is $K$-rational of dimension 1.
+\bpr The variety $S_I$ of commuting pairs of elements of $\SL(2)$ is $k$-rational of dimension $4$. \epr {\em Proof.} Motzkin and Taussky proved that $S_I$ is geometrically irreducible \cite[page 399]{MT55}.
+The field of functions $k(S_I)$ is the field of functions of the centraliser of the generic point $\Spec(K)$ of $\SL(2)$ in $\SL(2)_K$.
+The generic point is a regular semisimple element, so its centraliser is a maximal torus in $\SL(2)$ defined over $K$.
+On the one hand, $\SL(2)$ is $k$-rational of dimension $3$, so $K$ is a purely transcendental extension of $k$.
+On the other hand, any maximal torus of $\SL(2)$ defined over $K$ is $K$-rational of dimension 1.
 This finishes the proof. $\Box$

 {

 }

 Department of Mathematics, Bar-Ilan University, 5290002 Ramat Gan, Israel